Odd Future: Compilations

-12 Odd Future Songs is an album compilation full of twelve songs by all of the members except for Earl Sweatshirt since he was in Samoa boarding school at this time.
-Tyler, The Creator shared a iTunes link to this album on his Twitter page on October 4, 2011.
+12 Odd Future Songs is an album compilation full of thirteen songs by all of the members except for Earl Sweatshirt since he was in Samoa boarding school at this time.
+Tyler, The Creator shared an iTunes link to this album on his Twitter page on October 4, 2011.

 Some of these songs on this album were recorded between 2007 and 2010.
 For example, "Bastard" and "VCR" are on Tyler, The Creator's album "Bastard" released on December 25, 2009.
 "Rolling Papers" featuring Tyler, The Creator and "SteamRoller" featuring Hodgy & Frank Ocean are the two songs that are on Domo Genesis's mixtape "Rolling Papers" that was released on August 30, 2010.